Fred Rogers: Early work

 Rogers wanted to enter seminary after college, but instead chose to go into the nascent medium of television after experiencing TV at his parents' home in 1951, during his senior year at Rollins College.
 In a CNN interview, he said, "I went into television because I hated it so, and I thought there's some way of using this fabulous instrument to nurture those who would watch and listen".
 (Note: According to Mister Rogers' Neighborhood producer Hedda Sharapan, Rogers used television to communicate his message; David Newell, who played Mr. McFeely on the Neighborhood, said, "Television was a vehicle for Fred, to reach children and families; it was sort of a necessary evil".)
 After graduating in 1951, he worked at NBC in New York City as floor director of Your Hit Parade, The Kate Smith Hour, and Gabby Hayes's children's show, and as an assistant producer of The Voice of Firestone.

 Josie Carey and Rogers filming an Attic scene in The Children's Corner.
 Over Carey's shoulder is Daniel S. (Striped) Tiger, and to the right of Rogers is King Friday XIII.

 In 1953, Rogers returned to Pittsburgh to work as a program developer at public television station WQED.
 Josie Carey worked with him to develop the children's show The Children's Corner, which Carey hosted.
 Rogers worked off-camera to develop puppets, characters, and music for the show.
 He used many puppet characters developed during this time, such as Daniel the Striped Tiger (named after WQED's station manager, Dorothy Daniel, who gave Rogers a tiger puppet before the show's premiere), King Friday XIII, Queen Sara Saturday (named after Rogers' wife), X the Owl, Henrietta, and Lady Elaine, in his later work.
 Children's television entertainer Ernie Coombs was an assistant puppeteer.
 The Children's Corner won a Sylvania Award for best locally produced children's programming in 1955 and was broadcast nationally on NBC.
-While working on the show, Rogers attended Pittsburgh Theological Seminary and was ordained as a Presbyterian minister in 1963.
+While working on the show, Rogers attended Pittsburgh Theological Seminary and was ordained a Presbyterian minister in 1963.
 He also attended the University of Pittsburgh's Graduate School of Child Development, where he began working with child psychologist Margaret McFarland—who, according to Rogers' biographer Maxwell King, became his "key advisor and collaborator" and "child-education guru".
 Much of Rogers' "thinking about and appreciation for children was shaped and informed" by McFarland.
 She was his consultant for most of Mister Rogers' Neighborhoods scripts and songs for 30 years.